localleon/leons-ansible-template/project/node_playbooks/files/FILES.md

 ## Storing files in the repository

 It's fine to store text-files in the repository.
 You should however, never commit larger binary files to Git.
 These stay in your history forever and bloat up the repository size.
 Files like "X509-CA-Certificates" or configuration files are fine to store!
+Text files which don't contain any sensitive information like [project/node_playbooks/files/DigiCert_Global_Root_G2.crt](project/node_playbooks/files/DigiCert_Global_Root_G2.crt) are fine.
+Never store your private certificates unencrypted!

 ## Storing large files